 One of the biggest clutter culprits in the classroom is, by far, papers.
 Papers to grade, papers to be returned, papers to be filed and so on.
 The most logical place for them is usually the teacher’s desk.
 This year, change that system around and have clearly labeled paper baskets located on a separate desk or on the shelf behind the teacher’s desk.
 “To Be Graded”, “To Be Returned”, “To Be Filed”, and “Mail” are four good starting points.
 The baskets allow you to organize the paper clutter in a way that is not overwhelming.
 Once a day, dedicate 10 minutes to filing, sorting your mail and either packing up the papers that need to be graded at home or grading them on the spot.
 Have a classroom helper assigned to the task of passing back papers that need to be returned.
 By getting the paper clutter off of the desk, it will make it that much easier to keep it clean.

 Clean It Before You Leave It

 Keep in mind that you are asking yourself to make a change in your habits during the day by committing to maintaining a clean desk.
 Some days will be easier than others, but the feeling of taking control of your classroom space and making it be a place that works for you will be worth the effort.
+Plus, you’ll model good behavior that inspires your students to keep an organized school desk in the same way.
 Be kind to yourself on those hectic days when your desk looks a fright at the end of the day, but be firm enough to get yourself back on track.
 You can do it!

 What are your biggest challenges to keeping the teacher’s desk clean?
-What are some of the things that help you maintain a clean desk?
-Share your ideas with us!
+What are some of the things that help you maintain a clean workspace?
+Share your teacher desk ideas with us!